 Hawaii weather is about as sporadic as it gets.
 Forecasting the weather on Hawaii can be both daunting and confusing to visitors - this isn't the mainland, and the climate takes some getting used to.

 One minute it's raining and the next the sun's out - welcome to the tropics!
 Keep in mind that the weather is diverse here because the topography is also diverse.
-The Big Island alone has 11 of the world's climate zones.
+The Big Island alone has nearly all of the world's climate zones.
 Kauai is home to what is arguably the wettest spot on earth at Wai'ale'ale (around 470" [1094 cm] annually), while Hilo, on the Big Island, is the wettest city in the United States (approximately 140" [356 cm] annually).

 Sounds pretty wet right?
 But lest we forget that just a few southwest of the wettest spot on earth, the area of Kekaha on Kauai receives only 15-25" (40-60 cm) of rain a year; quite the contrast!
 Don't let the wet locations and/or cities fool you, it can be plenty dry in Hawaii on the Leeward side of the islands.